Running Python with the GIL Disabled

 command line option:

-# these are equivalent
+# these commands are equivalent

 PYTHON_GIL=0 python